Resonance-enhanced integrated acousto-optic beam steering: Results

 \subsection{Resonance enhanced acousto-optic scattering}

 The AO steering angle is controlled by the frequency of the acoustic wave.
 By tuning the acoustic frequency within the IDT bandwidth, we scanned the beam across the field of view (FOV) and measured its profile in the momentum space.
 Fig.~\ref{fig2}a shows the superimposed images of the steered beam captured at the focal plane of the camera system (see Supplementary Information~\ref{smsec:k_space} for optical setup).
 The steering angle with respect to the chip surface is centered around $30^\circ$, with a FOV of approximately $18^\circ$, limited by the RF bandwidth of the chirped IDTs.
 Beams from small to large steering angles correspond to acoustic frequencies ranging from 1.63 to 1.86 GHz in 10 MHz increments.
-Beams near the edge of the FOV exhibit higher aberrations due to the finite aperture of the imaging objective lens.
-As shown in Fig.~\ref{fig2}b, a Gaussian fit to the beam profile at the center of the FOV yields a full width at half maximum (FWHM) angular divergence of $0.180^\circ$ in the horizontal direction (the steering direction), which agrees well with the diffraction limit $\lambda/D$, where $\lambda = 1550\ \mathrm{nm}$ is the optical wavelength, and $D \approx 500\ \mathrm{\mu m}$ is the effective aperture.
-The angular divergence perpendicular to steering is $0.030^\circ$, limited by the waveguide width of $3\ \mathrm{\mu m}$.
+As shown in Fig.~\ref{fig2}b, a Gaussian fit to the beam profile at the center of the FOV yields a full width at half maximum (FWHM) angular divergence of $0.180^\circ$ in the horizontal direction (the steering direction), which agrees well with the diffraction limit $0.886 \lambda/(L\cdot\mathrm{cos}(\varphi))=0.157^\circ$\cite{hsu2020review}, where $\lambda = 1550\ \mathrm{nm}$ is the optical wavelength, $L = 1\mathrm{mm}$ is the AO interaction length, and $\varphi=60^\circ$ is the steering angle relative to the chip-surface normal.
+The angular divergence perpendicular to steering is $0.015^\circ$, limited by the 5-mm-wide optical aperture of the slit filter placed after the back pupil of the objective.

 The resonance-enhanced AO scattering effect can be clearly observed from the evolution of the optical resonance with increasing acoustic power.
 From the optical resonator's perspective, AO scattering introduces an additional loss channel to free space, suggesting that the scattering efficiency can be quantified by measuring the change in the resonator's $Q$ factor.
 Fig.~\ref{fig2}c shows the measured optical transmission spectra of the resonator when the RF input power used to excite the acoustic wave is progressively increased at a fixed frequency of 1.70 GHz.
 We observe that the loaded $Q$ gradually decreases from $4.7 \times 10^5$ to $2.1 \times 10^5$ when the RF power is increased from 0 to 100 mW (Fig.~\ref{fig2}d, the solid line indicates a fit to the measured $Q$).
 In addition, the resonance red-shifts, which can be attributed to the heating effect.
 The decreasing $Q$ indicates an increasing strength of AO scattering.
 Theoretically, the resonance-enhanced AO scattering efficiency is given by